steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 In general, our system uses the event-carried state transfer pattern.
 Thus, the application still uses databases for storing its state, but emits the domain events to Kafka on top of storing the state to the database.
-This way, we were able to have a fast pace in the project due to not changing the way people think about building software while also benefitting from sending out domain events (see also: [the beginning](#the-beginning)).
+This way, we were able to have a fast pace in the project due to not changing the way people think about building software while also benefitting from sending out domain events (see also: [this section](#the-beginning)).
 With all people with very different background in the entire project, the introduction of domain events was hard enough even without the need to introduce difficult concepts such as event sourcing or CQRS (see also: {% cite Fowler2017 %} for criticism about Event Sourcing and CQRS as well as {% cite Fowler2011 %} about CQRS).
 In some use cases, we also use the event sourcing pattern nowadays.